-On the other hand, the bound rate for non-agricultural products is 70.1% and unbound items include high-tariff items such as passenger cars (average applied tariff rate of 60%), motorcycles (average applied tariff rate of 100%) and clothing (average applied tariff rate of 10%).
+On the other hand, the binding coverage on non-agricultural products in 2019 is 70.1% and unbound items include high-tariff items such as passenger cars (average applied tariff rate of 60%), motorcycles (average applied tariff rate of 100%) and clothing (average applied tariff rate of 10%).
 The tariff rate on textile products is high considering the competitiveness of Indian products and the international standard.